 Demand for Discord’s service skyrocketed outside of gaming circles when much of the world began sheltering in place due to the COVID-19 pandemic.
 Virtual classes, book clubs, study groups, restaurateurs, and digital conventions are all using Discord to gather online.

 The daily number of people talking on Discord increased two-or-threefold in locations that experienced shutdowns like France and Italy, as people searched for ways to connect with friends and family.
 The number of unique visitors to its customer service site doubled, and pageviews increased by 70 percent as a flood of new users began using the service.
-The company was easily able to shoulder this unprecedented surge in users and support queries thanks to an early decision to make big investments in automation, deflection, and AI using Zendesk Support, Guide, Gather, and Answer Bot.
+The company was easily able to shoulder this unprecedented surge in users and support queries thanks to an early decision to make big investments in automation, deflection, and AI using Zendesk Support, Guide, Gather, and Zendesk bot.
 These tools enabled Discord to help customers quickly and easily get the answers they needed, while freeing agents to focus on more complex, high-priority conversations.